tansawit/notes-search/README.md

 Frontend

-- Integrate with a framework (Vue/React?)
+- Integrate with a framework (Vue?/React?/More Go????)
+- Input validation/sanitization

 Backend

+- Add highlight to search result returns
 - Switch over to fully using official ElasticSearch Go Client

 Misc.